eclipse/editdor/README.md

 `npm build` builds the project for deployment

-## Implemented Features:
+## Implemented Features in the ediTDor:
-* JSON Editor with JSON Schema support for TD (Autocompletion, JSON Schema Validation)
+* JSON editor with JSON Schema support for TD (autocompletion)
 * Add Property, Action, Event by wizard
 * Render TD to be more human readable
+* Validate JSON Syntax and JSON Schema for TD (JSONLD and Additional Validation for nested TMs will be implemented in the future)